 Tactus Therapy apps help support students who are nonverbal or with emerging language, too.
 Comprehension TherAppy helps me target single-word receptive language as well as single-word reading.
 It can be set up to target specific words, and new words are easily added.
 It’s highly successful for me due to the lack of competing features.
 The background is clear, making the pictures easy to isolate.
 I also customize the word list to include personally relevant pictures and can add new pictures specific to my school and caseload.

 7) Social Language Skills

 Another area frequently targeted in my therapy is pragmatic language.
 Individuals with autism often have difficulty with the social use of language and conversation skills.
 Conversation Therapy allows me to present relevant pictures and conversation prompts for higher-level language, including description, feelings, and narration.
 I also use it to target inferring and predicting, both skills that are frequent IEP goals for many students with autism.
-I really value the data collection in this app, as well as the ability to set up groups of up to six students at once – perfect for authentic conversation practice.
+I really value the data in this app, as well as the ability to set up groups of up to four students at once – perfect for authentic conversation practice.

 8) Speech Sound Targeting

 Many of my students with autism also have speech sound errors, but targeting these errors using the typical articulation apps or photo cards can be difficult.
 For students with apraxia or difficulty sequencing sounds, the sound combinations in most articulation apps are too complex to effectively target their speech sound errors.
 In addition, they have over-practiced their mistakes on familiar words, so seeing a picture of a common object only elicits the same mistake again.